silksil/blogApp_learning_mongoDb/README.md

 ### Introduction
 - Build while following the course on [MongoDB](https://www.udemy.com/the-complete-developers-guide-to-mongodb).
 - Aim of this project was to get a basic understanding of MongoDb.
-- App represent an blog app.
+- App represent an blog app, including users, blog posts and comments.
 - It doesn't include a front-end.